 After an injury, one central question pops to mind after the shock wears off.
 What kind of treatment will you need?
 It is a reasonable and straightforward question whose relevance cannot be understated.

 Finding the right kind of treatment, or even treating at all, can be a considerable debate following an injury.
-Your rehabilitation options boil down to two leading contenders in most injury cases: chiropractic treatment or physical therapy.
-Regardless of the circumstances of the damage, you will likely find yourself weighing the pros and cons of both treatment methods to ensure you do not overexert your finances in your effort to recover.
+Your treatment boils down to two options in most car accident injury cases: chiropractor vs. physical therapist.
+Regardless of the circumstances of the damage, you will likely find yourself weighing the pros and cons of both treatment methods to ensure you do not overexert your finances in your effort to recover physically.

-This article will guide which kind of treatment is best following an injury sustained in an accident.
+This article will guide you to understand what can make going to physical therapy or a chiropractor better following an injury sustained in an accident.

 Let’s get started!